Being an American in Barcelona

 Cultural differences

 The main obstacle I experienced throughout these few months as an American in Barcelona was, of course, culture shock.
-I found that adjusting to the many cultural differences was sometimes hard, even embarrassing, though the Spanish people are generally very kind and understanding so I really had no reason to be embarrassed.
-There were, of course, many cultural differences I experienced, and to name them all would take up an entire other post, so I am just touching on the main ones I noticed, such as a more leisurely way of life, and casual approach to food and drink.
+I found that adjusting to the many cultural differences was sometimes hard, even embarrassing, though the Spanish people are generally very kind and understanding, so I really had no reason to be embarrassed.
+There were, of course, many cultural differences I experienced, and to name them all would take up an entire other post, so I am just touching on the main ones I noticed, such as a more leisurely way of life and a casual approach to food and drink.

 1. Language